 What does it involve

 For its 2020 programme, there are three positions available for teachers/teacher trainers.
-You will be based in Thaba Tseka, a rural town in the highlands of Lesotho about 4 hours drive from the capital.
+They will be based in Thaba Tseka, a rural town in the highlands of Lesotho about 4 hours drive from the capital.

-Over a 5-month placement, you will share your skills in teaching numeracy and literacy, mentor and train teachers and student teachers, and work with pupils to model best practice.
-During this time you will gain a unique insight into Basotho life, people and culture, which you will share with schools in Wales.
+Over a 5-month placement, they will share skills in teaching numeracy and literacy, mentor and train teachers and student teachers, and work with pupils to model best practice.
+During this time they will gain a unique insight into Basotho life, people and culture, which they will share with schools in Wales.

-You will build upon existing work done and create new partnerships in schools and in teacher training.
-Three Basotho teachers will have the opportunity to visit Wales upon your return, and you will help them become key change makers in their schools and community.
+They will build upon existing work done and create new partnerships in schools and in teacher training.
+Three Basotho teachers will have the opportunity to visit Wales upon their return, and they will help them become key change makers in their schools and community.